Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 development problems resulted from a lack of knowledge.
 These problems are overcome by acquiring new skills involving trial and error.
-Some development time and bugs would have been reduced if the Use Cases in design had been more detailed. e.g. The initial version of the Sign in with facial data use-case did not document stopping a sign-on with an incorrect identification.
+Some development time and bugs would have been reduced if the Use Cases in design had been more detailed. e.g., The initial version of the Sign in with facial use-case did not document stopping a sign-on with an incorrect identification.
 An abort option with a countdown to sign-on and a user identification display had to be added to the app.

 # Conclusion:

-It is the opinion of this author it is clear that the continued development of \'Identity\' as a proof of concept holds significant promise for meeting the needs of different businesses with varying levels of fault tolerance in different domains.
+It is the opinion of this author the continued development of
+\'Identity\' as a proof of concept holds significant promise for meeting the needs of different businesses with varying levels of fault tolerance in different domains.

 ## Continued development